 The Latitude Margaritaville Watersound community is a planned 55+ active adult residential community under development in Bay County, Florida.
 The community is located near the Gulf Intracoastal Waterway with convenient access to the Northwest Florida Beaches International Airport.
-The community is being developed as a JV with our partner Minto Communities USA, a homebuilder and community developer.
-Phase one is estimated to include approximately 3,500 residential homes which will be developed in smaller increments of discrete neighborhoods.
+The community is being developed as a JV with our partner Minto Communities USA, a homebuilder and community developer and is estimated to include approximately 3,500 residential homes, which will be developed in smaller increments of discrete neighborhoods.
 The sales center is currently under construction.
-In addition, infrastructure and lots for the model home center and the initial neighborhood are under development.
+In addition, lot infrastructure for the initial neighborhoods is underway, which includes site development of 248 homesites and an additional 381 homesites that are fully permitted and anticipated to commence development within the next 30 days, for a total of 629 homesites.